nhinhdao/to-do-app/README.md

 # To Do Application

-This application lets user create and manage to do.
+This application lets user create and manage to dos.

 Frameworks and packages used: